William Hurt: Domestic violence allegations

 Hurt's girlfriend Sandra Jennings sued Hurt in New York, seeking recognition of their relationship as a common-law marriage under South Carolina law.
 The New York court held that the relationship between Hurt and Jennings did not qualify as a common-law marriage under South Carolina law and found in Hurt's favor that no marriage existed.
 During Jennings' lawsuit against Hurt, she alleged that Hurt subjected her to physical and verbal abuse.
 His spokesperson denied that Hurt ever beat Jennings.

 In her 2009 autobiography I'll Scream Later, Marlee Matlin said that their relationship involved drug use and physical violence from Hurt, including a rape.
 In response to the accusations aired on CNN on April 13, 2009, Hurt's agent declined to respond, but Hurt issued a statement the following day that his "own recollection is that we both apologized and both did a great deal to heal our lives.
 Of course, I did and do apologize for any pain I caused.
 And I know we have both grown.
 I wish Marlee and her family nothing but good."

 In a 2022 essay for Variety, after Hurt had died, author Donna Kaz wrote about dating Hurt in their twenties, from 1977 to 1980.
 She accused Hurt of domestic abuse in the article.

 Death and tributes

-On March 13, 2022, Hurt, seven days before his 72nd birthday, died at his Portland, Oregon, home from metastatic prostate cancer at the age of 71, with which he was diagnosed in May 2018.
+On March 13, 2022, Hurt died at the age of 71 at his Portland, Oregon, home from metastatic prostate cancer, with which he was diagnosed in May 2018.

-Many actors paid tribute to Hurt, including Chris Evans, Robert Downey, Jr., Gwyneth Paltrow, Tom Hanks, Rita Wilson, Dennis Quaid, Marg Helgenberger, Kevin Costner, Russell Crowe, John Goodman, Patton Oswalt, Albert Brooks, Bryce Dallas Howard, Maria Bello, Jonathan Frakes, Ben Stiller, Mark Ruffalo, Jennifer Garner, Jeremy Renner, and Topher Grace.
+Many actors paid tribute to Hurt, including Chris Evans, Robert Downey Jr., Gwyneth Paltrow, Tom Hanks, Rita Wilson, Dennis Quaid, Marg Helgenberger, Kevin Costner, Russell Crowe, John Goodman, Patton Oswalt, Albert Brooks, Bryce Dallas Howard, Maria Bello, Jonathan Frakes, Ben Stiller, Mark Ruffalo, Jennifer Garner, Jeremy Renner, and Topher Grace.